eldowling/lets-cook-together/README.md

 - Include sorting functionality to allow the user to sort recipes by different fields such as rating, cuisines, recipe difficulty
 - Allow users to add recipes to their favourites list, and ingredients from a recipe to be added to a printable shopping list
 - Enhance the maintenance section by adding super user levels of access to this section, so as only selected users could make updates to the sites lists and tools.
+- Additional sorting enhancements could be made to the tables to allow for a customised sort for some of the lists.
+For example the Courses or Cuisines lists are sorted alphabetically, but if a sort order field was put into Courses, then the administrator could choose in which order to display the courses, and have them displayed in order of when the course is eaten (i.e. Breakfast, Lunch, Starter, Main Course, etc.)
 - Develop an on-line shop to allow users to purchase tools from the site.

 ## Technologies Used